braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 ### Step 3: Take note of your catalog ID

 After successfully uploading your catalog, the catalog displays in a list below the upload zone.
-Each catalog has an associated catalog ID — a 24 digit alphanumeric code.
+Each catalog has an associated catalog ID—a 24 digit alphanumeric code.
 Keep that ID handy, you'll need it in the next step.

 ![Example catalog ID and associated CSV files in a list below the upload zone][2]